2 MIN READ

 Can Amazon’s New Subscription Box Save You Money on Kids’ Books?

-Amazon is launching a new subscription program aimed at voracious young readers.
+Amazon began launching a new subscription program aimed at voracious young readers back in May, and it is now available to all Prime members based in the U.S.

 Prime Book Box delivers a handful of age-appropriate books to kids up to age 12 for $22.99 per box.
 You can choose deliveries ranging from a box every one to three months.